 In Binance vs Coinbase, Coinbase has better additional currency services than Binance.

 Binance is less upfront regarding how it manages its users’ funds.
 In 2018 some users reported losing funds after a Binance system upgrade.
-The platform apologized to its users and provided 70% discounts on trading fees due to the loss of funds.
+The platform apologised to its users and provided 70% discounts on trading fees due to the loss of funds.
 This is an example of Binance’s vague management of user funds.

 Moreover, a hacker successfully stole over $40 million of crypto from the exchange, but Binance recovered the losses through their Secure Asset Fund for Users.
-This security fund made it possible for it to reimburse all users’ lost funds.
+This security fund made it possible to reimburse all users’ lost funds.

 Coinbase is based in the U.S. The United States has one of the most rigorous cryptocurrency regulations in the world.
 This means that Coinbase needs to adhere to US law, which includes complying with KYC (Know Your Customer) protocol and acquiring trading licenses in various US states.